wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Later in the cache constructor, both the MSHR object and its latency is passed to the coherence controller, by calling `setMSHR()` and by setting the key `mshr_latency_cycles` in the parameter object, respectively.

+#### MSHR Data Structure

+The main class, `class MSHR`, is implemented as a mapping structure that translates from addresses to a list of waiting events.
+The class contains a map object, `mshr_`, of type `MSHRBlock` which is defined as `std::map<Addr, MSHRRegister>`, a data member `size_` for tracking the current number of external event objects in the MSHR, and `maxSize_` which is the size of the MSHR, and is initialized during construction.
+We ignore other data members as they are either prefetching- or debugging-related.